 Bill has received multiple awards and has been honored in both national and international forums for his legal accomplishments:

 - Ranked amongst top ten for Top 100 Most Active ANDA Attorneys Representing

 Defendants and 12th for Best Performing ANDA Attorneys Representing Defendants by Patexia Insight's 2021 ANDA Litigation Intelligence Report

-- Selected by peers for inclusion in the 2022 edition of The Best Lawyers in America® for his outstanding work in Intellectual Property Litigation
+- Selected by peers for inclusion in the 2022 and 2023 editions of The Best Lawyers in America® for his outstanding work in Intellectual Property Litigation

 - Recognized as a Patent Star in Managing IP's "IP Stars" Guide for his outstanding intellectual property legal work (2014 - 2022)